kramergroup/vnc-alpine/README.md

 ## User login

-A connecting VNC client will be presented with a login window for the first time only.
-The default username and password are `alpine/alpine`. **Note that terminating the VNC connection is not sufficient to logout the user!**
+A connecting VNC client will have access to the **alpine/alpine** user's desktop.

 ### Adding Users